Bookkeeping for Law Firms: 10 Best Practices to Stay Compliant and Profitable

 10. Establish Effective Collections Processes

-Effective collections management should include:
+An effective collections process should include:

 • Automated Payment Reminders - Send friendly reminders when invoices approach due dates